zulhfreelancer said about 8 years ago on Rails API - Authentication with JWT :

 tail -f log/development.log | grep DEBUG

-David Ng said about 4 years ago on Rails API - Authentication with JWT :
+David Ng said over 4 years ago on Rails API - Authentication with JWT :

 Hi, could I know the testing tools, which shows the JSON details and return values, you are using in the Episodes?

-David Kimura PRO said about 4 years ago on Rails API - Authentication with JWT :
+David Kimura PRO said over 4 years ago on Rails API - Authentication with JWT :

 This was using Postman but lately, I've been using Insomnia for testing APIs https://insomnia.rest/